debops/debops/docs/ansible/roles/debops.netbase/defaults-detailed.rst

   If the value is empty, the host record will be removed from the database.

 ``separator``
   Optional, boolean.
-If set and ``True``, the generated templae will contain an empty line before a given entry, to allow for better readability.
+If set and ``True``, the generated template will contain an empty line before a given entry, to allow for better readability.
 This parameter is ignored when the ``lineinfile`` mode is used to manage the database.